AnnaManoleLNU/L3/markdown/reflection.md

 ## Chapter 9 - Unit Tests

 In both L2 and L3 I conducted manual tests.
 I took the requirements and conducted a test for each in L3.
 In L2 I tested every method in the public interface.
 Tests were conducted on one thing at a time and had specific steps to follow.
+In L3 I conducted the tests using the application itself and for L3 I wrote a very simple application that sets colors to HTML elements.
+I did not use any testing frameworks, but I did use the 5 principles of testing: Fast, Independent, Repeatable, Self-Validating, Timely.

 FIRST - Fast, Independent, Repeatable, Self-Validating, Timely.
 Tests were not depended on each other and easily repeatable following the steps I provided.
-In the case of manual testing, the tests were not fast, or self-validating, I had to judge the results myself.
+In the case of manual testing, the tests were not fast, or self-validating, I had to judge the results myself and compare them to the expected results.
+The tests were repeatabled because I provided step my step instructions on how I conducted them.
+The tests were timely, because I conducted them as I was developing the application.

 ## Chapter 10 - Classes